chrissharkey/chrissharkey.github.io/author-chris.md

 # Chris Sharkey

-I have been the technical co-founder of three web businesses.
+I have been the technical co-founder of several web businesses.
 My first business was [Stayz](http://www.stayz.com.au), a holiday accommodation website which I co-founded in 2001 and sold in 2006 for $12.7m.
 Stayz later went on to sell for $220m to [HomeAway](http://www.homeaway.com).

 Currently my entire life is [Autopilot](https://autopilothq.com), which was founded in 2011.
 We have raised over $15m in venture funding and we are growing rapidly as a leader in the next generation of Marketing Automation.